cmu-sei/crucible/docs/steamfitter/index.md

 After adding the new scenario template, you can **Create a Scenario**, **Copy** a scenario template to create a duplicate, **Edit** it, and **Delete** it.

 Add tasks in the Scenario Templates screen by clicking the **+** ("plus") icon.
 Complete the same task information as you did when you created a new task.
-For additional help, see [Steamfitter Tasks](./steamfitter-tasks).